-The College Advisory Board is one of two advisory parent bodies committed to the mission of the school, the other being the Parents and Friends (P&F) Association.
-The College Advisory Board's role is to act as custodian of the faith community, its focus being the well-being of the whole of the College within the beliefs and values, teachings and traditions of the Church.
-All parents are welcome to contribute to the P&F and provide guidance and feedback on school improvement initiatives.
-The College regularly requests feedback from these bodies and liaises in the development of new initiatives.
+The College Advisory Board is one of two advisory parent bodies committed to the mission of the school, the other being the Parents in Partnership (previous known as the Parents & Friends (P&F) Association).
+The College Advisory Board's role is to act as custodian of God's mission within our faith community, its focus being the well-being of the whole College within the beliefs and values, teachings and traditions of the Church.
+All parents are welcome to contribute to the 'Parents in Partnership' and provide guidance and feedback on school improvement initiatives.
+The College regularly requests feedback from these bodies and liaises in the development of all new initiatives.